DANS-KNAW/dans-frontend-framework/packages/deposit/README.md

           // Textfield only, to validate input.
 See ValidationType in types/Metadata.ts
           validation: 'email',

           // Textfield only.
 Optionally provide this value if you want to fill a textfield based on user authentication object.
-See AuthProperty in types/Metadata.ts for options.
+          // See AuthProperty in types/Metadata.ts for options.
           autofill: 'name',

           // Date field only.
 Specify the format you want to use.
 See DateTimeFormat in types/Metadata.ts.
           format: 'DD-MM-YYYY HH:mm',

           // Date field only.
+Provide an optional list of date format options the user can choose from.
+          formatOptions: ["YYYY", "MM-YYYY", "DD-MM-YYYY", "DD-MM-YYYY HH:mm"],

-Specify an optional minimum and/or maximum input date.
+          // Date field only.
+Specify an optional minimum and/or maximum input date, in the format you've provided.
           minDate: '01-01-2020 12:00',
           maxDate: '01-01-2024 12:00',